jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 ~~~
 {: .output}

 Let's keep going to the downloaded files.
 You should have already downloaded them to the Desktop.
-If you haven't already, go to the [setup page](../setup/) TODO: Check link.
+If you haven't already, go to the [setup page](../setup/)

 ~~~
 $ cd adventure-data